caslabs/caslabs.github.io/essays/the-nature-of-inquiry.md

-**Why It's not Smart:** This question its quite a contradiction to ERB's principles.
+**Why It's not Smart:** This question its quite a contradiction to ESR's principles.
 There are many red flags such as [4] Be Precise and Informative: The question is not precise.
 It does not provide details about the programming environment, tools used, or the specific problem in the code.
 [8] Describe Symptoms, Not Guesses - The question doesn't describe symptoms or behaviors in a programming context, only a desired outcome.
 [11] Be Explicit in Your Question - the programmer doesn't provide details about what has been tried or what specific help is needed (i.e, What kind of frame are you referring too?), making it unclear.